60 Deep Questions To Ask Yourself To Create “Aha” Moments

 Deep and compelling questions force us to think profoundly and examine ourselves.
 Sometimes they challenge our beliefs about what we “know” to be true.

-As a life coach, I use deep questions to help clients elicit insights, uncover buried beliefs, and reach conclusions about who they are and what they want for their lives.
+I use deep questions to help my life coaching clients elicit insights, uncover buried beliefs, and reach conclusions about who they are and what they want for their lives.
 Often I will ask a deep question, and the first comment is one of surprise — “Wow, that's a great question.
 I've never thought about that.”

 Then they have to ponder the question, which often leaves an uncomfortable silence, requiring them to articulate what comes to mind.
 In that uncomfortable space, the subconscious mind goes into action, and often small breakthroughs and “aha” moments are the result.

-You don't need a coach or family member to trigger these insightful moments.
+You don't need a coach to trigger these insightful moments.
 If you know the right questions to ask, you can ask them of yourself to encourage the same insights and self-awareness.

 Other deep questions to ask yourself might be around: